LoupDesign/StoryEngine/analyze.md

 ## 2. Get to know the stories

-Familiarize yourself with the corpus — skim through, take notes, and then read through the set of stories.
-Note-taking is especially helpful in determining your coding structure — what ideas, concepts, themes are you seeing?
+Familiarize yourself with the corpus \(the set of stories you'll be analyzing\) by first skimming through the whole thing.
+Then, read through more carefully.
+Taking notes at each pass is especially helpful to help refine your approach and coding structure.
+Ask: What ideas, concepts, themes are you seeing?

 ## 3. Code published stories